beremiz/beremiz_public_dist/README.md

      /beremiz_public_dist
      /canfestival
      /matiec
+     /Modbus
 ```

-If any of Beremiz, Matiec or CanFestival repositories are missing, they will be
-cloned aside beremiz_public_dist from https://hg.beremiz.org .
+Repositories can be cloned from https://hg.beremiz.org .

 Intermediate and final results are all placed in a single 'build directory'
 during build process.